Doelia/sql-migrations-bundle/README.md

 #### Step 1: Put your .sql migration files in a `migrations` directory at the root of your project

 The order of the files is important, the bundle will execute them in the order of their names.
+I recommend adding the date in the filename, like `2024-03-30-[feature].sql`, to keep track of the order.

 There is no down migration system.

 #### Step 2: Run the command to apply the migrations

+That command will execute all the SQL files in the `migrations` directory that have not been executed yet.

 ```bash
 php bin/console sql-migrations:execute --dry-run